 The contest organizers reserve the right to modify, suspend or cancel the Contest for any reason, without any prior notice.

-Videos must not contain, illustrate, comment or target, without exception, any of the following:
+Submissions must not contain, illustrate, comment or target, without exception, any of the following:

 Grant of rights:

 By participating in the contest and by submitting a video, each participant: